 We are pleased to invite dynamic industry experts, educators, practitioners, and authors to submit a Call for Abstracts form if they wish to present at the AHDI Healthcare Documentation Integrity Conference taking place August 7-8, 2015, in Alexandria, Virginia.
 The Friday program, being held in collaboration with AHIMA's CDI Summit, will focus on quality assurance and data integrity.
 On Saturday, there will be two tracks with one focused on industry trends, technology, and the future outlook in healthcare documentation.
 The second track will be centered around skill-building topics in clinical medicine, professional development, and medicolegal issues.
-Upon submission of a call for abstracts form, the ACE Program Committee will review the submitted form and if they feel the presentation outlined in said form is a fit for the program, they will contact the presenter/applicant immediately.
-Deadline for submission is January 15, 2013.
+Upon submission of a call for abstracts form, the Program Committee will review the submitted form and if they feel the presentation outlined in said form is a fit for the program, they will contact the presenter/applicant immediately.
+Deadline for submission is January 15, 2014.
 Good luck with your submission!

 Call for Abstracts Form

-Speakers are responsible for all costs associated with attending the Annual Convention & Expo, including airfare and housing.
+Speakers are responsible for all costs associated with attending the Healthcare Documentation Integrity Conference, including airfare and housing.
 Speakers will receive complimentary registration for the day of their presentation.
 Additional days will be at prevailing rates.

 As an AHDI presenter, you get valuable visibility before your colleagues, business associates, and employers or employees, as well as numerous networking opportunities.
 You will contribute to the professional development of medical transcription managers, supervisors, practitioners, educators, and students while helping to advance best practices in medical transcription.

 Criteria for Selection

 Criteria for selection will include innovation, relevance, and items of on-the-job, academic, and professional interest from entry-level to advanced.
 However, greater emphasis will be placed on intermediate to advanced level abstracts.
-The committee is seeking contributions that provide participants with practical approaches to current issues and problems and forward-looking and insightful information and guidance on the evolving roles of medical transcriptionists.
+The committee is seeking contributions that provide participants with practical approaches to current issues and problems and forward-looking and insightful information and guidance on the evolving roles of healthcare documentation specialists.

 Submitting an Abstract

 Potential speakers may submit their Abstract by completing our Electronic Call for Abstracts Form.